zry656565/cocos-docs/manual/code-ide/runtime-config/en.md

     ]
 	}
 ---

 ##"init_cfg"##

 ####"isLandscape"####

-bool
+boolean

-Screen orientation,if true，orientation is "landscape" else is "portrait"
+Screen orientation, if true，the application orientation will be "landscape", otherwise it will be "portrait"

 ####"entry"####

 string

-entry script file relative to the project root directory,such as:"src/main.lua"
+The entry script file, the path is relative to the project root directory, e.g.: "src/main.lua"

 ####"name"####
 string

-project name，show at window's tile
+Project name which will be shown as the application window's title

-**Note:This argument valid only in desktop system**
+**Note: This configuration is only valid for desktop system**

 ####"width"####

 unsigned int

-window's width
+Application window's width

-**Note:This argument valid only in desktop system**
+**Note: This configuration is only valid for desktop system**

 ####"height"####

 unsigned int

-window's height
+Application window's height

-**Note:This argument valid only in desktop system**
+**Note: This configuration is only valid for desktop system**

 ####"consolePort"####

 unsigned int

-console's port
+Console's port number

-**Note:This argument valid only in desktop system**
+**Note: This configuration is only valid for desktop system**

 ####"debugPort"####

 unsigned int

-port for debug
+The port number for debugging

-**Note:This argument valid only in desktop system**
+**Note: This configuration is only valid for desktop system**

-###Note: All port configurations are only available for desktop systems###
+###Note: All port configurations are only valid for desktop systems###

 ---
 ##simulator_screen_size##

-Configure multiple resolution size, you can add or delete item by yourself，those items show in runtime view’s menu
+Configure multiple resolution sizes for different simulators, you can add or delete items in runtime's view menu

-**Note:This section valid only in desktop system**
+**Note: This configuration is only valid for desktop system**

 ####"title"####

 string

-menu tile. such as: "iPhone 3Gs (480x320)",
+The simulator title, e.g.: "iPhone 3Gs (480x320)"

 ####"width"####

 unsigned int

-window's width
+The designed resolution width

 ####"height"####

 unsigned int

-window's height
+The designed resolution height

 ---